Kidpower Child Protection Institute

 I will be integrating Kidpower skills from the Institute into my work with Red Cross/Red Crescent Child Resilience trainings around the world.Zara Sezberg

 I have seen firsthand how the Kidpower Positive Practice Teaching Method strengthens skill development by actively engaging students with concepts and questions relevant to them.Ruben Nieves

 The 1250 USD registration fee includes pre-training preparation and one-on-one communication, the three-day program, and a follow-up consultation by phone, email, or Skype.
 Lodging, meals, and travel are not included.

-The actual cost of this training with individualized participant pre-training and follow-up is over 1800 USD/person.
+The actual cost of this training with individualized participant pre-training and follow-up is more than 1800 USD/person.
 In an effort to make this training inclusive and available to individuals and small agencies who work with children and families in need, this training is substantially subsidized through donations to our organization.
 If you or your agency are able, please consider adding a donation to your registration to help cover these costs.

 To inquire about attending a future Kidpower Child Protection Institute or to organize this one-of-a-kind, 3-day professional training for your organization or in your community, email [email protected].

 Programming runs from 9am to 4pm each day with a break 12pm to 1pm for lunch.
 Leaders are available for individual consultation 4pm to 5pm each day.

 Monday, August 6

 09:30 — Foundations for Building Cultures of Safety and Respect: Signs, policies, and statements